 - Evidence of the organization’s non-profit status

 The board of the Searle Freedom Trust meets three times per year.
-Proposals are accepted on a rolling basis, with deadlines of December 12 for our Spring meeting; April 16 for our Summer meeting; and August 22 for our Winter meeting.
+We accept applications on a rolling basis with the following deadlines for our meeting schedule: January 7 for our Spring meeting; April 22 for our Summer meeting; and August 22 for our Winter meeting.
+Proposals received after the deadline may be considered at the next board meeting or will be held until the following meeting.
+Please click here to apply online.

 The Searle Freedom Trust will not typically support the following: